MostAwesomeDude/construct/docs/advanced.rst

     Python 3 known problem:

     Unprefixed string literals like "data" are on Python 3 interpreted as unicode.
-This casues failures when using fields like `Bytes`.
+This causes failures when using fields like `Bytes`.

 "Strings" of bytes (`str` in PY2 and `bytes` in PY3) can be moved around as-is.
 Bits are discussed in a later chapter.